Paul Jennings (British author)

 Paul Francis Jennings (20 June 1918 – 26 December 1989) was an English humourist and author.

-Jennings served in the Royal Signal Corps during World War II.
-After leaving the army, he worked as a scriptwriter for the Central Office of Information, as an advertising copywriter and also as a freelance work for Punch and The Spectator.
-For many years, he wrote a column, Oddly Enough, in the British newspaper The Observer.
+Jennings served in the Royal Signal Corps during the Second World War.
+After leaving the army he worked as a scriptwriter for the Central Office of Information, as an advertising copywriter, and also as a freelance writer for Punch and The Spectator.
+For many years he wrote a column, Oddly Enough, in the British newspaper The Observer.
 Many collections of his work were published, including The Jenguin Pennings in 1963.
 He also wrote popular children's books including The Great Jelly of London, The Hopping Basket, and The Train to Yesterday.
 Jennings was a Fellow of the Royal Society of Literature.

 Early life and education

 Paul Francis Jennings was born on 20 June 1918 in Leamington Spa.
 His parents were William Benedict and Gertrude Mary Jennings.
-He was educated at King Henry VIII school in Coventry and in Douai France.
+He was educated at King Henry VIII School, Coventry, and at Douai School.

 Career

 Jennings served in the Royal Signals during the Second World War from 1939-1945.
 In 1943, his piece "Moses was a Sanitary Officer" was published in Lilliput magazine.
 Freelance work for Punch and The Spectator soon followed.
 Leaving the army with the rank of Lieutenant, he worked for a year as a scriptwriter for the Central Office of Information and then spent two years as an advertising copywriter; throughout this period his freelance work continued to be published.

 In 1949 he joined The Observer, contributing a fortnightly column entitled "Oddly Enough" until 1966, when he was succeeded by Michael Frayn, who was an admirer of his work.
 Many collections of his work were published, including The Jenguin Pennings (whose title is a spoonerism) by Penguin Books in 1963.
 He also wrote popular children's books including The Great Jelly of London, The Hopping Basket, and The Train to Yesterday.

 After leaving The Observer, Jennings continued to write until his death, mainly seeing print in Punch, The Times and the Telegraph magazine.
 Jennings was a Fellow of the Royal Society of Literature.

-Jennings was an admirer of James Thurber, who attended a dinner party at Jennings's house and subsequently wrote of the conversation in a 1955 New Yorker piece.
+Jennings was an admirer of James Thurber, who attended a dinner party at Jennings' house and subsequently wrote of the conversation in a 1955 New Yorker piece.

 Writing style

-Jennings' columns has written several hundred 700-word essays, usually involving whimsical ponderings, some based on real-life incidents.
-He has also written poems, sometimes in invented languages.
-Other articles included extended flights of fancy, such as "The Unthinkable Carrier" in which Britain floats free from the Earth's crust with the Isle of Wight kept in place by a tow chain or "Sleep for Sale", in which he imagines what might now be described as a capsule hotel.
+Jennings wrote several hundred 700-word essays – usually involving whimsical ponderings – some of them based on real-life incidents.
+He also wrote poems, sometimes in invented languages.
+Other articles included extended flights of fancy, such as "The Unthinkable Carrier" in which Britain floats free from the Earth's crust with the Isle of Wight kept in place by a tow chain; or "Sleep for Sale", in which he imagines what might now be described as a capsule hotel.
 Several of his pieces touched on the invented philosophical movement of Resistentialism.